 PropStream’s add-ons page mentions that if you upgrade, you have access to Ringless Voicemail, which is not available with DealMachine.
 There are some legality issues to mention about Ringless Voicemail, which I’m sure PropStream has accounted for since they’re legally providing it as a service.
 This is a common tactic, so this could be a potential selling point for their platform if this is a marketing method utilized in your business.

-Another category that I would give to DealMachine.
+The introduction of Unlimited Contact Info makes gives DealMachine a clear win on skip tracing.
 With the skip tracing history being somewhat hidden inside PropStream’s leads and the visibility of whether a number is connected, DealMachine’s skip tracing appears to be a little more informative.
 Knowing whether a phone number is disconnected or not would prevent you from taking a moment to dial them, which would save you time in the long run.
 Other than that, the information that comes back is essentially the same with either platform.
 However, PropStream does have a Contacts tab that could be useful for some investors.

 The mailing system for DealMachine is objectively better.
 Both platforms allow you to customize mail, but DealMachine goes a few steps further by customizing a multi-step automated campaign mail and providing you with quite a bit of back-end insight into what’s going on with your mail.
 That, alongside the additional data about your campaigns and the leads within them, as well as mail marketing and spending, would allow you to understand better how productive your mail marketing is in your business.
 Weighing all these aspects combined, DealMachine’s platform gives you more control, more automation, and more insight.